Asphocarp/Unitodo/RAW.md

 The config file is at `~/.config/unitodo/config.toml`.

-## NO_RELEASE_UNTIL:
+## NO_RELEASE_UNTIL

+- but end up feeling more productive editing markdown.

 - [ ] 2@Apt3d (fancy) edit online; api to fetch from notion, slack, etc
 - [ ] 2 support timeline
 - [ ] 1@Aruxf figure out history-edit / bi-sync problem, so that supporting view on phone;
 - [ ] 0@Aq6hD tree-view / dep-chain-view  (table,tab,section,tree)-view
-- [ ] 0@AqTDc polish readme and homepage like https://inputsource.pro/zh-CN, https://github.com/runjuu/InputSourcePro
+- [ ] 0@AqTDc polish readme and homepage like <https://inputsource.pro/zh-CN>, <https://github.com/runjuu/InputSourcePro>

 ## Todos

 - i feel that unitodo goes wrong. the goal was to make any thing i wanna do from anything to a linear list. so that i can keep on doing one by one.
   - which seem to require a unique id (for sorting)
 - feature
   - list mode (In A Row)
   - tree mode
     - archive (remember position in tree)
     - dependency relationship, taxonomy, in a row
     - 3d? color? just highlight the first in the tree?
   - vim modal

 - [x] 2@@ArSOf unique-id can be fucking doomed! (with checking before applying)
   - [x] 2@@ArSOR render timestamp (even when not leading) / remove it?
 - [ ] 1 ci: submit to homebrew cask; make doc and everything more user-friendly

 - [x] 2@@ArSOC move sorting to frontend (natural sorting like 0-1 < 0-2 < 0-10 < 0)